fiugd/beta/.NOTES/MARKETING.md

-*The cloud service you don't have to register for.*
+*A cloud service you don't have to register for.*
 *The editor / IDE you didn't have to install.*
-*The tool that will change the way you work.*
+*A tool that could change the way you work.*

 ## Introduction
 * fiug does(will do) things that other things do.